-Choosing the right guitar doesn’t have to be a challenge but it is not as easy as running to the nearest store and grabbing the first one you see.
-Deciding some general things in advance can make the process go along much more smoothly and successfully.
+Choosing the right guitar doesn’t have to be a challenge, but it is not as easy as running to the nearest store and grabbing the first one you see.
+Deciding on some general things in advance can make the process go along much more smoothly and successfully.

 Choosing the Right Guitar: Acoustic vs. Electric Guitars

-One of the biggest decisions to make is what kind of guitar you genuinely want to play.
-A big mistake that people make is purchasing a guitar that is inexpensive and not really liking the sound it makes or the way it plays because it is not the right type.
+One of the most significant decisions to make is what kind of guitar you genuinely want to play.
+A big mistake people make is purchasing an inexpensive guitar and not really liking the sound it makes or the way it plays because it is not the right type.
 Do you want to play an electric guitar or an acoustic guitar?
 An easy way to decide is to go by the kind of music you enjoy.
 If you like heavy metal, go for the electric.
-If you like country, an acoustic is a safe way to go.
+If you like country, an acoustic is a safe way to go — but still, the core of country styles lean on electric guitar to achieve the classic twang.

 Acoustic guitars give off a bright, loud sound without the help of added sound equipment, which means you can play anywhere and anytime you like.
 They are strung with steel strings, which can be a bit sharp on beginners’ fingers, although your body will adapt over time.
 They can be played with fingertips or picks and are considerably less expensive, making them a good option for those on a limited budget.

-Electric guitars require extra sound equipment, such as an amplifier, to adequately produce music.
-The sound of an electric guitar can be controlled for a variety of tones and pitches, which can be a lot of fun.
-String tension and the size of the neck on electric guitars can make them a bit easier for playing.
-They do cost more than acoustic guitars but have a much larger selection of colors and shapes to choose from.
+The sound of an electric guitar can be controlled for various tones and pitches, which can be a lot of fun.
+String tension and the neck size on electric guitars can make them easier to play.
+They cost more than acoustic guitars but have a much more extensive selection of colors and shapes.

 What Size Guitar Should I Get?